skeller88/aws-terraform-bootstrap/README.md

 in the `tests` folder via the command line or via Pycharm.

 # AWS setup

+## AWS Parameter Store
+Create a dummy app secret; any string will do.

+Go to the [parameter store console](https://us-west-1.console.aws.amazon.com/systems-manager/parameters/) and add a new parameter with the name 'secret'.
+Save it as a "SecureString".

 ## IAMs
 ### App IAM user
-[Create an IAM user with more limited permissions for the app](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html), and use the user's credentials to locally run the app against AWS S3.
+[Create an IAM user with more limited permissions for the app](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html), and use the user's credentials to locally run the app against AWS S3 via the "smart_open" package in "s3.py".
 Do not use your default/admin AWS credentials, because that user has root access, and using API keys for that user in the app makes it more likely that the keys will be compromised.
-Instead, The user should have the following policies attached:
+Instead, the user should have the following policies attached:
 - AmazonEC2FullAccess
 - AWSLambdaFullAccess
 - AmazonRDSFullAccess